Your personal information is important to us

 Correction of personal information

-If you believe that we have failed to meet our privacy obligations or breached your privacy rights, you may make a written complaint to our Privacy Officer.
+If you are unhappy with the way in which we have handled your personal information, or if you believe that we have failed to meet our privacy obligations or breached your privacy rights, you may make a written complaint to our Privacy Officer.
 Our contact details are set out below.

 The Privacy Officer will review your complaint, consider our conduct in relation to the complaint and the requirements of the APPs, and will consider appropriate action.
 The Privacy Officer will inform you of its decision within 30 days of receiving the complaint.